bio-tools/Tool-Information-Standards/docs/use_cases.md

 * a framework / workflow to guide tasks and priorities of [curators](http://biotools.readthedocs.io/en/latest/curators_guide.html), [thematic editors](http://biotools.readthedocs.io/en/latest/editors_guide.html) and bio.tools admin
 * a basis for metrics of bio.tools quality, KPIs (key performance indicators) of quality improvement objectives, and targets
 * a component of branding bio.tools as a trusted source of quality tool information

+# Applicability and availability of attributes
+The Tool Information Standard does not yet reflect the fact that different types of tool have specific information requirements.
+Not all attributes are applicable to all types of tool, *e.g.* source code is not normally available for database portals.
+For purposes of measuring compliance to the standard, applicability will be formally defined on a tool type-specific basis; an applicability matrix of attributes versus tool types.

+The application of the Tool Information Standard depends on whether the quality of the software metadata, or the underlying software and software project, are being assessed.
+In the first case (metadata assessment), an attribute will only contribute to compliance metrics if, in fact, it is both applicable to that type of tool (see above) and actually available.
+In case an attribute is applicable but not available, a positive statement to that effect will be required during registration to get a tick for that attribute, *e.g.* the user would need explicitly to specify "a publication is not available" for "Publication".
+In the second case (tool or project assessment) the "availability" consideration is not relevant.